klsember-gh/repo-branch-protect/README.md

 * The Content type should be set to `application/json`
 * Secret should be left blank
 * Under **Which events would you like to trigger this webhook?**, choose **Let me select individual events.**
-    * To track when new repositories are created, ensure that only the `Repositories` box is checked.
+    * To track when new repositories are created,  only the `Repositories` box is to be checked
+    * Ensure the default `Pushes` is unchecked

+Once a WebHook is set up, GitHub automatically sends a request to test the connection, which can be viewed under the [Recent Deliveries](https://docs.github.com/en/developers/webhooks-and-events/webhooks/testing-webhooks#listing-recent-deliveries) tab.

-Once a WebHook is set up, create a new repository in the organization to test the service!
+Now, create a new repository in the organization to test the functionality of service!

 #### Note